Call for Presentations

 Types of presentation

-These technical presentations are not for promoting specific vendor products or services; if you want to advertise a product via an exhibition, sponsorship or a lightning talk, please see the information provided on the Exhibitors page.
+Please note: these technical presentations are not for promoting specific vendor products or services; if you want to advertise a product via an exhibition booth, sponsorship or a Spotlight talk, please see the information provided on the Exhibitors page.

 Themes